I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 There are many ways to flash LEDs on and off using transistors.
 We may call it that Free Running Multivibrator.

-There are 4 circuits ideas for you.
+There are 4 circuit ideas for you.

 Dual LED flasher circuit using PNP transistor

-To begin with, see in the circuit below.
+To begin with, see the circuit below.
 There are ten components only.
 I think you do not need to know its principles very very deeply.

 I just want to see you use it in an easy way.